gaweee/flashcrawl/README.md

     "h1": ["Top Level Heading"],
     "h2": ["Subheading"]
   },
-  "body": "<!DOCTYPE html><html>...</html>",
   "hash": "abc123def456ghi789jkl012mno345pq",
-  "markdown": "# Page Title",
+  "markdown": "# PDF Title\n\n- Item one\n- Item two"
-  "pdf": {
-    "saved": false,
-    "path": null,
-    "size": 0,
-    "error": null
 }
-}
 ```
-When the target responds with a PDF, `metadata.body` stays `null`, heading details remain empty, and the `pdf` object summarises where the file was stored.
-The `markdown` field is simply the byte size (e.g. `"12345 bytes"`), and `hash` is calculated from the raw PDF buffer.
+When the target responds with a PDF, the raw file is saved to `./tmp`, converted to Markdown with `@opendocsg/pdf2md`, and hashed based on that Markdown content.

 ## Notes
 - Requires Node.js ≥ 18.
-- Puppeteer runs headless Chrome with `--no-sandbox` flags so it can operate in minimal container environments.
+- Rebrowser Playwright runs headless Chromium by default and manages its own browser binaries.
 - Watchdog warnings and crawl summaries are handled by Winston; if console logging is disabled they remain available in the daily log files.